“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

-GM: Indeed, while Caroline’s legal eye informs and guides her handiwork, much of her task consists simply of putting her hands to work.
+GM: Indeed, while Caroline’s legal eye informs and guides her handiwork, much of her task consists of putting her hands to work.
 Rubber cleaning gloves she’s never had to wear feel strange against her skin.
-She starts by scrubbing the walls with a wet sponge, wringing it into a bucket, and dumping the red-hued water into her room’s toilet.
+She starts by scrubbing the walls with a wet sponge and wringing it into a bucket.
+She dumps the red-hued water into her room’s toilet.

 Much of Paxton’s blood is dry this long after his death.
-Caroline has to spray the walls with bleach (a smell she’s rarely inhaled) and methodically scrub the red off.
+Caroline has to spray the walls with bleach (a smell she’s rarely inhaled) and scrub them down.
 She’s not sure what the hotel walls are made of, but it’s harder going than scrubbing the bathroom’s tile floor.
 Perhaps gratingly, she finds this is easiest to do on her literal hands and knees.

 GM: Caroline regurgitates the food the moment it touches her stomach.
 The taste is beyond foul.
 Like choking down congealed bleach.
-The refused meals do not even have time to decompose in her stomach acids, which upon further reflection, Caroline imagines her body has likely ceased producing.
+The refused meals do not even have time to decompose in her stomach acids.
+Does her body still even make those?
 She works with what she can.
 Ice cream with chocolate sauce in particular leaves a bitch of a stain.

 Caroline: It’s another thoroughly horrible experience.
 Wine stains go everywhere.
 Chewed and vomited food comes up over walls, carpet, and furnishings.
 She knocks over the TV set and tears up the furniture and sundry too.
 She trashes the room like a spoiled movie star whose name starts with Russell and ends in Crowe.
 All that’s missing is a beaten employee.